What is a community hospital?

 How will construction impacts be managed to minimise disruption and impacts to nearby residents?

-The appointed contractors will work closely with VHBA to minimise construction impacts on the community.
+The appointed contractors will work closely with the Victorian Health Building Authority to minimise construction impacts on the community.
 This includes noise and vibration monitoring, noise control measures in accordance with Environment Protection Authority and Council imposed noise guidelines, dust suppression measures and the use of clear construction signage.

 Who is delivering the City of Whittlesea Community Hospital?